bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Set Up Streaming Infrastructure
 """""""""""""""""""""""""""""""""""""""
-At first, let's create the infrastructure: providers and services.
+At this step we will create the infrastructure: providers and services.

 They can be of different types.
-The types of instances and streams in the pipeline determine the type of providers and services that are necessary in the particular case.
+The types of instances and streams in the pipeline determine the type of providers and services that are necessary for the particular case.

 For the Example Task
 """""""""""""""""""""""

-In the example task pipeline the modules of three types take place: the input-streaming, regular-streaming and output-streaming.
+In the example task pipeline the modules of three types take place - input-streaming, regular-streaming and output-streaming.
 For all types of modules, the Apache Zookeeper service is necessary.
 Thus, it is required to create the Apache Zookeeper provider.

 Besides, the Apache Zookeeper provider is required for T-streams service that is in its turn needed for streams of T-streams type within the system, and for instances of the input-streaming and the regular-streaming modules.